ringoldsdev/node-simple-ga/README.md

 3) Create a request object
 4) Add criteria to the request object
 5) Create dimension and metric filters
-6) Append filters to the request
+6) Add filters to the request
 7) Run the request
-8) Process data

 Optionally:
 1) Clone the request object